aesom-e/Dino-Game-Internship-Project/how_it_all_works.md

 The 3 different object's I've written code for here are buttons (input_handler.py), text (text_handler.py), and sprites (sprite_handler.py).

 Each object is assigned an ID and with that ID, the user can modify the object.
 Each handler also handles drawing and processing of objects.
-For example, in input_handler.py, the handle_click function is called whenever a click is processed and checks if the user clicked on a valid button.
+For example, in input_handler.py, the handle_click function is called for each button whenever a click is processed if the click is within the button.

 The reason I've done this is to increase the modularity of my program.
 I've sacraficed a couple of hours to allow me to create new pieces in seconds.
-With this method, creating new UI elements takes literally a single minute, processing and all.
+With this method, creating new UI elements takes a single minute, processing and all.

 ### Buttons